ViacheslavDubovskyi/demoWithTests/README.md

 👩‍💼 **HR Employee Management App**

-A RESTful Spring Boot application with a layered architecture that supports small HR teams with CRUD operations, simplifying employee data management.
+A RESTful Spring Boot application with a layered architecture that supports small HR teams by providing CRUD operations to simplify employee data management.

 📌 **Features**